Symbol1/Symbol1.github.io/support.md

 However, that requires you to have something that can execute `md2html`.
 You either have to build your own server or using one of the IaaS.
 They not only are more complicated but also costs some positive money.
-(Yes, everything I mentioned above are free, as of 2020/02/02.)
+(Yes, everything I mentioned above is free, as of 2020/02/02.)

 [add CSS]: https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#customizing-your-themes-css